Lofts For Sale in Chicago IL

-Society’s continuous progression saw traditional manufacturing hubs like New York, Boston, Philadelphia and Chicago witness a gradual abandonment of what were once highly productive work spaces.
-With so much raw space housed within what had become obsolete factories and warehouses, the million dollar question became what to do with these structures.
+Chicago witness a gradual abandonment of what were once highly productive workspaces.
+With so much raw space housed within what had become obsolete factories and warehouses, the million-dollar question became what to do with these structures.
 The answer; recycle them.
 Hence began the conversion of these massive working spaces into living spaces, or, lofts.

-While the original Chicago converted lofts date back to the early 1960s, located Chicago Lofts for salein warehouses and used conjointly with manufacturing plants, Areas like Printers Row in Chicago had some decades to go before they became trend-setters.
+While the original Chicago converted lofts date back to the early 1960s, located Chicago Lofts for sale in warehouses and used conjointly with manufacturing plants, Areas like Printers Row in Chicago's South Loop had some decades to go before they became trend-setters.
 Come the 1960s, loft living took on a new meaning.
 Beginning to separate from their association with industrial, old warehouses, lofts started to be recognized for all their benefits.

-Artists living in Chicago's Printers Row were the first to inhabit these converted warehouse spaces.
-Wide open expanses, high ceilings, a superabundance of natural light, and raw brick walls and wooden support beams provided a perfect venue in which to create.
+Artists living in Chicago's South Loop / Printers Row were the first to inhabit these converted warehouse spaces.
+Wide-open expanses, high ceilings, a superabundance of natural light, and raw brick walls and wooden support beams provided a perfect venue in which to create.
 The more people who took advantage of loft-living, the more the popularity of loft-living spread.
-Soon, it was no longer just artists and bohemians who inhabited lofts but a variety of urban professionals and others, all of whom saw the undeniable advantages of loft living.
+Soon, it was no longer just artists and bohemians who inhabited Chicago lofts but a variety of urban professionals and others, all of whom saw the undeniable advantages of loft living.

-While it is generally accepted that four main features define a loft (high ceilings, big windows, open spaces and exposed building materials), there are several subcategories that further distinguish certain loft types.
-Raw lofts, soft lofts, timber lofts and concrete lofts all posses general loft features at the same time that each boasts its own defining characteristics.
+While it is generally accepted that four main features define a loft (high ceilings, big windows, open spaces, and exposed building materials), there are several subcategories that further distinguish certain loft types.
+Raw lofts, soft lofts, timber lofts, and concrete lofts all possess general loft features at the same time that each boasts its own defining characteristics.

 Raw lofts, as their name suggests, are the most unfinished of all.
 Quite sparse, raw lofts are simply open spaces minus any facilities.
 The downside of raw lofts is the lack of such creature comforts as toilets and sinks but, on the plus side, raw lofts are terrific for ready-to-go art studios.
 Equally, they are an open canvas and are therefore completely customizable.

 Soft lofts are slightly more finished than raw lofts.
 Soft lofts have all the facilities of a standard condo but instead of having fully separated rooms, floor to ceiling walls, soft lofts typically feature partial walls; partial in that they don’t reach the ceiling.
-Additionally, soft lofts are often times not converted but are new construction, stripping them of them of some of the intrinsic character found in the hard lofts of reused warehouses.
+Additionally, soft lofts are oftentimes not converted but are new construction, stripping of some of the intrinsic character found in the hard lofts of reused warehouses.
 A benefit of this style loft is that you get more privacy than you would in a raw loft, as well as a more finished feel.